stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 so many years ago.
 The youth had evidently kept them together very much as they had been when first he found them, since all the titles recalled by the workmen were present except the papers addressed to Orne and Hutchinson, and the cipher with its key.
 Willett placed the entire lot in his valise and continued his examination of the files.
-Since young Ward&rsquo;s immediate condition was the greatest matter at stake, the closest searching was done among the most obviously recent matter; and in this abundance of contemporary manuscript one very baffling oddity was noted.
-The oddity was the slight amount in Charles&rsquo;s normal writing, which indeed included nothing more recent than two months before.
+Since young Ward's immediate condition was the greatest matter at stake, the closest searching was done among the most obviously recent matter; and in this abundance of contemporary manuscript one very baffling oddity was noted.
+The oddity was the slight amount in Charles's normal writing, which indeed included nothing more recent than two months before.
 On the other hand, there were literally reams of symbols and formulae, historical notes and philosophical comment, in a crabbed penmanship absolutely identical with the ancient script of Joseph Curwen, though of undeniably modern dating.
-Plainly, a part of the latter-day programme had been a sedulous imitation of the old wizard&rsquo;s writing, which Charles seemed to have carried to a marvellous state of perfection.
-Of any third hand which might have been Allen&rsquo;s there was not a trace.
+Plainly, a part of the latter-day programme had been a sedulous imitation of the old wizard's writing, which Charles seemed to have carried to a marvellous state of perfection.
+Of any third hand which might have been Allen's there was not a trace.
 If he had indeed come to be the leader, he must have forced young Ward to act as his amanuensis.

   In this new material one mystic formula, or rather pair of formulae, recurred so often that Willett had it by heart before he had half finished his quest.
-It consisted of two parallel columns, the left-hand one surmounted by the archaic symbol called &ldquo;Dragon&rsquo;s Head&rdquo; and used in almanacks to indicate the ascending node, and the right-hand one headed by a corresponding sign of &ldquo;Dragon&rsquo;s Tail&rdquo; or descending node.
+It consisted of two parallel columns, the left-hand one surmounted by the archaic symbol called  "Dragon's Head " and used in almanacks to indicate the ascending node, and the right-hand one headed by a corresponding sign of  "Dragon's Tail " or descending node.
 The appearance of the whole was something like this, and almost unconsciously the doctor realised that the second half was no more than the first written syllabically backward with the exception of the final monosyllables and of the odd name   Yog-Sothoth,   which he had come to recognise under various spellings from other things he had seen in connexion with this horrible matter.
-The formulae were as follows&mdash;  exactly   so, as Willett is abundantly able to testify&mdash;and the first one struck an odd note of uncomfortable latent memory in his brain, which he recognised later when reviewing the events of that horrible Good Friday of the previous year.
+The formulae were as follows--  exactly   so, as Willett is abundantly able to testify--and the first one struck an odd note of uncomfortable latent memory in his brain, which he recognised later when reviewing the events of that horrible Good Friday of the previous year.

-         Y&rsquo;AI &rsquo;NG&rsquo;NGAH,
+         Y'AI 'NG'NGAH,
            YOG-SOTHOTH
-         H&rsquo;EE&mdash;L&rsquo;GEB
+         H'EE--L'GEB
-         F&rsquo;AI THRODOG
+         F'AI THRODOG
            UAAAH

-         OGTHROD AI&rsquo;F
+         OGTHROD AI'F
-         GEB&rsquo;L&mdash;EE&rsquo;H
+         GEB'L--EE'H
            YOG-SOTHOTH
-         &rsquo;NGAH&rsquo;NG AI&rsquo;Y
+         'NGAH'NG AI'Y
            ZHRO